faktaoklimatu/graphics/README.md

 Each major (published) change in a graphic or set of related graphics should be committed in this repository.

 Every AI file has a corresponding changelog file associated with it.
 The changelog file name is the same as the source file except for the extension `.changelog.md`.
-For instance,
+For instance, the changelog associated with the AI file `cs-emise-cr.ai` is called `cs-emise-cr.changelog.md`.

 Every time a change is made to an AI file, an entry is added to the corresponding changelog.
 The entry consists only of the body of commit message, i.e. the third and following lines.
 The graphic version is automatically derived from the date of the commit, i.e. a change committed on March 15, 2020 would automatically be assigned the version `2020-03-15`.
 (Though this can be overridden, see below.)